 During her PhD, she visited the Centre for Physical Activity and Health at the University of Sydney in Australia for 5 months, working on a project on General Practitioners’ perceptions and practices on physical activity and weight counselling.

-In 2011, she obtained the Bas Mulder Award, a personal grant funded by the Alpe d'HuZes/KWF foundation.
-With this funding, she will build an international consortium and create a large database with individual patient data to investigate what rehabilitation or supportive care program works best for which cancer patients, under what circumstances and through which mechanisms: the POLARIS (Predicting OptimaL cAncer RehabIlitation and Supportive care) study.
+In 2009, she was awarded a a 2-year EMGO+ fellowship, a personal grant funded by the EMGO Institute for Health and Care Research.
+In 2011, she obtained the Bas Mulder Award, a four year personal grant funded by the Alpe d'HuZes/KWF foundation.
+With this funding, she is currently building an international consortium and create a large shared database with individual patient data to investigate what physical activity of psychosocial support program works best for which cancer patients, under what circumstances and through which mechanisms: the POLARIS study.